aleshaleksey/fansys23/00-overview.md

 - If you want your character to be smart, skilled and a capable methodic mage, focus on INT.
 - If you want a good all-round character, then balance your stats carefully.

-Each stat gives rise to a corresponding stat bonuses.
+Each stat gives rise to the corresponding stat bonus.
 Bonuses are added to rolls, stats are just "there".
 When we speak about stat bonuses we write eg [STR] (with square brackets).
 When we talk about a stat we write eg STR (without square brackets).
-Thus a character might have 18 STR and hence a +4 [STR] (see below).
+Thus a character might have 18 STR and hence a +4 [STR] (see ["Stat assignment"](02-base-rules.md#stat-assignment)).

 Each stat also has a save of the same name.
 These protect you from certain indirect and insidious effects.
 They are used by rolling 2d12 plus the save bonus against a threshold.

 There are several methods for assigning stats, but they are divided into "point buy" and "random roll".
-Point buy ensures that each character is of a similar power level as others in the group.
+Point buy ensures that each character is of a similar power level to others in the group.
 Random rolls provide an exciting way of generating stats and allow the numbers to guide character creation, although at times it can be bitterly cruel.
 The specific method or methods which are permitted should be agreed within the group prior to character creation.

 ___
 #### Further reading